TurnerHaa/ev_dashboard/README.md

 ## 📊 Key insights
+\* Between Q4 2023 (earliest) and Q3 2025 (latest) while the total number of rapid + ultra rapid chargers roughly doubled from 8,000 to 16,000, their total share of charging infrastructure only rose from 18% to 20%.

+\* TOTAL GROWTH FULL TIME

+\* Vehicles per charger best and worst

+\* London dominance

+\* Best vehicles per charger ratio

 ## 💡Future expansion
 \* Add a second report page with visualizations tailored to specific UK regions for advanced intraregional comparisons